 Ascent: 680m (2230ft) Descent: 1300m (4264ft) Distance: 14km (8.7 miles) Duration: 7h00-8h00

-• We begin today with an easy riverside trail to the impressive Notre Dame de la Gorge chapel.
+We begin today with an easy riverside trail to the impressive Notre Dame de la Gorge chapel.
 Leaving the river, our route then climbs steeply for a short section following the ancient ‘paved’ road to reach a bridge which was constructed in Roman times.
 You can definitely feel the history under your feet today as we make our way towards the Beaufortain region following these old trade routes.
 After a while our trail eases as we pass through meadows and pastures of grazing cows to reach the refuge at La Balme, perfectly located for a morning coffee stop before the ascent to the Col du Bonhomme.
 This long, steady climb often has snow patches early in the season, but they present little difficulty.
 At 2469m (8098ft), this pass is considerably higher than yesterdays Col de Tricot, and offers wonderful views to distant mountains such as those of the Vanoise National Park.
 With the main climb complete we can enjoy traversing around and just slightly further up to our second col for today, the Croix du Bonhomme.
-Our Tour du Mont Blanc now climbs on a less frequented trail across the Col des Fours, at 2655m (8708ft) before descending into the beautiful Vallée des Glaciers.
-We will often stop to chat to Bernard, the diary farmer, who has a large herd of Tarines and take the chance to buy some Beaufort direct from the producer.
-If the weather is inclement we may descend directly to Les Chapieux, 1553m (5093ft), and follow the lower valley route.
+Our Tour du Mont Blanc now descends into a remote valley following a good trail down the mountain with our destination to be seen below.

-• Today starts with a steady climb as we leave behind the ‘Ville des Glaciers’, a tiny farming community.
+Today starts with a steady climb as we leave behind the ‘Ville des Glaciers’, a tiny farming community.
 In winter, this entire valley is cut off by snow, but in the summer it offers some of the finest grazing for the chestnut coloured Tarine cows which provide the milk for the world-famous Beaufort cheese.
+For many years we have stopped to say 'hello' to the farmer, Bernard, whose dairy cows graze the mountain slopes and provide the milk for the Beaufort.
 The view ahead is dominated by the Aiguille des Glaciers, a dramatic 3,816m (12,516ft) peak.
 Our trail is easy for now as it meanders upwards at a gentle angle to our next hight point at the Col de la Seigne at 2516m (8252ft).
 This is a significant col as we take our first steps into Italy!
 The panoramic views from the col are unforgettable as we see not only the impressive Brenva face of Mont Blanc, but all the way to Switzerland and the massive white peak of the Grand Combin.
 We can then enjoy a descent past the Elizabetta Refuge under the impressive ridge of the infamous Aiguille Noire de Peuterey.
-Our ultimate TMB then climbs to Vieille Maison Refuge on the Col Checrouit (1960m) where we can enjoy a cake and coffee.
-We now descend on a narrow path that skirts the ski runs which drop down through the forest to Courmayeur.
-If your legs are tired you can take the chair lift down (at your own expense).
-We then arrive in the vibrant town and mountaineering centre of Courmayeur where we will spend two nights.
+The classic Tour Du Mont Blanc then climbs to Rifugio Maison Vieille on the Col Checrouit (1960m), which brings us to the Courmayeur ski area.
+From here, in July and August, we have the option to descend using a chairlift and cable car to the valley bottom.
+In September, when theses are closed, we descend on a narrow path which drops down through the forest to Courmayeur.
+The final climb can be avoided by taking the regular bus service from La Visaille to Courmayeur.
+We arrive in the vibrant town and mountaineering centre of Courmayeur where we will spend two nights.

 Ascent: 900m (2952ft) Descent: 1050m (3442ft) Distance: 15km (9.3 miles) Duration: 06h00 - 07h00